mchalapuk/fake-promise/README.md

 ## Why would I want it?

 * FAKEpromise is a single-class library without any run-time dependencies,
-* It provides a fully-functional **implementation of Promise with additional testing utilities**
+* It provides a fully functional **implementation of Promise with additional testing utilities**,
 * Fine grained control of resolution of each promise in a chain (`.then(...).then(...)`),
-* Utilities for convenient resolution of whole promise chain at once,
-* Stores stack traces of promise specifications and resolutions (available for `console.log`),
-* Intended for use in unit tests (for production, please use [Bluebird][bluebird]),
 * Thoroughly unit-tested and field-tested in several commercial projects,
 * Usable in modern JavaScript, TypeScript and CoffeeScript.

+This package is intended for use in unit tests.
+For production, please use [Bluebird][bluebird]).

 [bluebird]: https://github.com/petkaantonov/bluebird